sapegin/sapegin.me/src/content/blog/avoid-mutation.md

 **Preventing mutations** is good because it’s so easy to miss them during code reviews, and then spend many hours debugging weird issues.

-One way to prevent mutations is to use a linter.
-ESLint has several plugins that try to do just that, and we’ll discuss them in the Lint your code chapter.
+One way to prevent mutations is to use a linter, and ESLint has several plugins that try to do just that.

+**Info:** We talk about linting in the Lint your code chapter.

-[eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) disallows any mutations, except for local variables in functions.
+The [eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) plugin disallows any mutations, except for local variables in functions.
 This is a great idea because it prevents bugs caused by the mutation of shared objects but allows us to use mutations locally.
 Unfortunately, it breaks even in simple cases, such as a mutation occurring inside `.forEach()`.

 Another way to prevent mutations is to mark all objects and arrays as read-only in TypeScript or Flow.